nextcloud/spreed/README.md

 To make sure a call can sustain the largest number of participants, make sure that:
 * each participant has a fast upload and download
-* each participant has a fast enough system (desktop/laptop browser, mobile device browsers will run out of computing power quickly) or uses the Android/iOS app.
-Best use a desktop browser like Firefox or Chrome.
+* each participant has a fast enough system,this means
+    * On a desktop/laptop system, use a browser like Firefix or Chrome.
 The WebRTC implementation in other browsers is often sub-par.
 On a laptop, plug in the power - this often results in better CPU performance.
+    * On mobile device, use the Android/iOS app because mobile browsers will run out of computing power quickly
 * each participant disables video

-With this setup, 20 users should be doable in a typical setup.
+With this setup, 20 users should be possible in a typical setup.

 ### Scaling beyond 5-20 users in a call